soos3d/connectkit-fantom-demo/README.md

 yarn dev
 ```

-## What is Fuse
+## What is Lumia

-Fuse is a decentralized blockchain platform designed to make everyday payments and decentralized finance (DeFi) accessible to mainstream users.
-It offers fast, low-cost transactions and a user-friendly infrastructure for creating and managing token-based economies.
+Lumia is a hyper-liquid, capital-efficient zkEVM leveraging advanced technologies like PolygonCDK, AvailDA, and a custom Data Availability Committee (DAC) for redundancy.

-Optimized for mobile applications, Fuse helps traditional finance integrate into blockchain technology, making it ideal for developers building payment-focused dApps and micro-economies.
+Built through a collaboration between GatewayFM and Lumia’s tech team, Lumia integrates features such as its liquidity network (Lumia Stream), decentralized sequencers and zkProvers, fast finality, and robust validity proofs.

 ## Build with Particle Connect (from scratch)